BNNorman/CircuitPython-logging-manager/README.md

 # CircuitPython-logging-manager

-This manager, with one change to adafruit_logging.py, allows imported submodules to share the same logfile and to identify which submodule emitted the log entry.
+This manager allows imported submodules to share the same logfile and to identify which submodule (Logger name) emitted the log entry.
 Awfully useful for debugging.

 A simple example shows the log message is prepended with the logger name as used with getLogger("NAME").